xorxornop/ObscurCore/README.md

 First up, a disclaimer:

 **This library as it is currently should not be considered production ready and is a work in progress.
-It is currently in Alpha.**
+It is currently in Beta.**

-*It is recommended that you not use the UM1 key agreement scheme (and the manifest cryptography scheme derived from it, UM1Hybrid).
-It lacks a security feature in the key generation to ensure that the generated keys do not fall into a vulnerable set of parameters.
-It has not, however, been disabled.*

 *****

-Now that that's out of the way, here's how you can use it for doing some stuff.
-Where there is a non-obvious parameter list, the signature of the constructor/method is included as a comment.
+Now that that's out of the way, here's how you can use it for doing some stuff!

 ObscurCore Packaging System
 ---------------------------

-**Please note that this part of the API is very, very new and is subject to change (a lot) on its way to a stable release.
+**Please note that this part of the API is new and is subject to change on its way to a stable release.
 I'll try to minimise this, but the fact remains.**

 This feature is an automated system that acts somewhat like an very paranoid archive format.
-It allows you to bundle together collections of data and key agreements/actions [latter not implemented fully].
+It allows you to bundle together collections of data and key agreements/actions.
 The index of the archive is encrypted too, as with the actual contents.
 Each item has its own unique encryption configuration, so you can have plausible deniability by using different keys on different items, and/or including decoy/fake items if needed.
 If deniability is not needed, one could use this feature by distributing a package to multiple recipients, with the different items encrypted with recipient-specific keys, so each sees only that which they are able to decrypt.

 The index of the archive (where all the information about the items in the archive is kept), termed a *manifest* in ObscurCore nonclemature, is encrypted with a choice of schemes: